Louise of France: Background of the decision

-The reader of Mesdames, Madame Campan, later remembered that one evening, while she was reading to Madame Louise, a message came that Minister Bertin would speak with her.
-Louise briefly left to speak with Bertin, then came back to continue her embroidery and the reading.
-The next morning, when Madame Campan returned to Louise's apartment to resume service, she was informed that Louise had left at seven in the morning for the convent.
-Madame Campan later heard that only the King knew of Louise's desire, to which he had been opposed until the previous evening.
-She was already expected in the convent, and she came to the grille with a document for her equerry and her companion, Madame de Guistel, to prove that the King had authorised her decision.
-Madame Campan soon visited Louise herself, who had just washed the linen before the audience, then said, "I much abused your youthful lungs for two years before the execution of my project" (Louise had made Madame Campan read for up to five hours a day).
-"I knew that here I could read none but books tending to our salvation, and I wished to review all the historians that had interested me."
+Madame Campan later remembered that one evening in April 1770, while she was reading to Madame Louise, a message came that Minister Bertin would speak with her.
+Louise briefly left to speak with him, then came back to continue her embroidery and the reading.
+The next morning, when Madame Campan returned to Louise's apartment to resume service, she was informed that Louise had left at seven in the morning for a convent, accompanied only by a maid, Madame de Guistel, and an equerry.
+Louise was already expected in the convent, arriving at the grille to prove that the King had authorised her decision.